GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 - You will find the term "impression" used in the attributes of the API or in the API proposal, even though only clicks are supported for now.
 Names may be updated in future iterations of the API.
-- The conversion destination is an [origin](/same-site-same-origin/#origin).
-This may change in the future to specify just an [eTLD+1](/same-site-same-origin/#site).
+- The ad doesn't have to be in an iframe, but this is what this example is based on.

-- The ad doesn't have to be in an iframe, but this is what this example is based on. {% endAside %}
+{% endAside %}

 {% Aside 'gotchas' %}